It's been a big year for cloud, but these emerging frontrunners seem to be leading us into a bright new future.

 Somewhere around the same time, Amazon launched Braket, a quantum computing service that allows users to get hands-on experience with quantum technology.
 And in February of 2020, D Wave, the world’s first commercial supplier of quantum computers, launched Leap2, its next-generation quantum cloud service that will give developers real-time access to its quantum hardware system.

-Quantum computing is surely going to rule the future, but at present the industry has yet to find methods on how to implement it on a large scale.
+Well, Quantum computing is surely going to rule the future, but at present the industry has yet to find methods on how to implement it on a large scale.

 As businesses gain more expertise in cloud adoption, the transition towards hybrid cloud services is understandable.
 Hybrid clouds, which are a combination of on-premises infrastructure, private and public clouds, offer seamless communications and orchestration between these diverse environments.